uds-se/FormatFuzzer/README.md

-## Create your own Binary Templates
+## Creating and Customizing Binary Templates

 To write your own binary template (and thus create a high-efficiency fuzzer/parser for this format), first have a look at the 010 editor [binary template collection](https://www.sweetscape.com/010editor/templates.html) whether there is something that you can use or base your format on.
 To write your own `.bt` binary template, read the section [Introduction to Templates and Scripts](https://www.sweetscape.com/010editor/manual/IntroTempScripts.htm) from the [010 Editor Manual](https://www.sweetscape.com/010editor/manual/).

+TODO: Have a few words here on the limitations of `FormatFuzzer` - what does one need to keep in mind when creating/customizing a `.bt` file?

 ## Customizing Generators and Parsers

 If the files produced by the generator are still not valid, you can edit the C++ code to improve the generator until it successfully generates well-formatted files with high probability.

 The difference between the files `synthesized/PNG.bt` and `generators/PNG.bt` shows what changes were added to the PNG generator in order to produce valid files.

 FIXME: These files do not exist; instead, I see `synthesized/PNG.cpp` and `generators/PNG.cpp`.
 Do you expect people to edit the generated `.cpp` files?
 (Editing `.bt` files would be much preferred.)

 TODO: Can I place the extra C++ code (say, for generating picture bits) into the `.bt' file?

-TODO: Maybe have two tutorials here - one for customizing `.bt` files, and one for `.cpp` files (if at all)

 TODO: Have a way to express changes to `.cpp` files that are not overwritten as one re-generates them from `.bt` files.